 What is acute hepatitis?

-Hepatitis is inflammation (swelling) of your liver.
-An acute illness is one that comes on quickly and goes away quickly.
+Acute hepatitis is inflammation (swelling) of your liver that comes on quickly and goes away quickly.
 Acute hepatitis sometimes becomes chronic hepatitis.
-A chronic illness is one that lasts a long time.
+Chronic hepatitis lasts a long time.

-Certain activities, like getting tattoos or piercings, sharing needles to inject drugs, or having several sex partners, raise your risk of getting hepatitis
+• Certain activities, like getting tattoos or piercings, sharing needles to inject drugs, or having multiple sex partners, raise your risk of getting hepatitis

 What causes acute hepatitis?